cogree/LorainTNR/index.md

 ### Trap
 Outdoor cats are humanely trapped by those participating in the TNR Program or volunteers assisting those who qualify for “trapping assistance”.
-The traps used are humane, "TruCatch box traps."
+The traps used are humane.

 ### Neuter
 The cats are spayed or neutered by a veterinarian.
 These surgeries are sometimes called “fixing” or “altering” a cat.
 The left ear is “tipped” to identify the cat as fixed.
 “Tipped” means that a tiny part of the ear is snipped to indicate that the cat has been altered.
 This procedure is performed while the cat is under anesthesia.
 Ear-tipping is a universal identifier of a sterilized homeless outdoor cat and helps those who are trapping cats to know that the spay/neuter has already been completed, thus avoiding subjecting the cat to a needless trapping and a second unnecessary surgical experience.